 What does hurricane insurance cover?

-Although this is not a type of coverage called hurricane insurance, most standard policies will cover damages due to a hurricane, not including flood damage.
+Although there is not a type of coverage called hurricane insurance, most standard policies will cover damages due to a hurricane, not including flood damage.
 If you live along the East Coast or Gulf Coast, additional windstorm and flood coverage may need to be purchased.
 A constant misunderstanding is that a homeowner’s policy covers flood damage; however, it doesn’t.

 Does renters insurance cover hurricane damage?

 If you are renting your home, the renters insurance will cover damage to your belongings.
 Your landlord’s insurance will cover the physical damage to the property.
 Renters insurance pays for damages, theft, and personal liability coverage.
 It can include additional living expenses and if you can’t live in the home due to damages.